I. About Shea Butter Tree

 The shea butter tree (Vitellaria paradoxa), also known as karité in French, is an important non-timber forest product(NTFP).
 The tree is indigenous to Sub-Saharan Africa and belongs to the family Sapotaceae.
 It grows naturally in the wild in the dry Savannah belt of the West Africa and parts of Eastern and Central Africa.
 The shea tree usually starts bearing fruit when it is 20 years old.
 They can take up to 50 years to mature and will continue to bear fruits for up to 200 years.

 Almost every part of the shea butter tree has its use.
 The wood is termite resistant and used for building.
 The pulp is eaten by people and is also an important food source for many organisms including birds and bats.
-The shell are used as a water-proofing material on the walls of mid-buildings.
-The pulp, bark, roots and leaves are used in traditional medicines.
+The shell is used as a waterproofing material on the walls of mid-buildings.
+The pulp, bark, roots, and leaves are used in traditional medicines.

 II.
 The Economic Values of Shea Butter

 Shea butter is in high demand on the international market.
 The global demand is valued at about $10 billion and is projected to be over $30 billion by 2020.